 Brenda Bratton joined BioCrossroads in January 2005 as Executive Assistant for David Johnson, President and CEO.
 Previously she worked at the law firm of Baker & Daniels for 15 years.

-Brian Stemme is project director for BioCrossroads.
+Brian Stemme is Senior Vice President of Engagement for BioCrossroads.
 He has a strong background in life sciences market development and research.
 He is responsible for identifying and developing opportunities for growth within Indiana’s life sciences sector, evaluating early-stage companies for investment by BioCrossroads’ seed funds and supporting the State’s efforts to attract and grow life sciences companies.

 Prior to joining BioCrossroads, Brian was employed by Eli Lilly and Company in Corporate Affairs, where he ran the company’s political action committee.
 He also worked as a Senior Analyst in the company’s biotechnology unit and was a member of the team that established Lilly Systems Biology, Ltd. in Singapore.
 Previously, Brian was a manager in Arthur Andersen’s Assurance practice, providing audit and tax consulting to companies in the energy, software and healthcare industries.